claranet/cloud-deploy-docs/source/rst/run.rst

  - The job log is available through the WebUI, via API and via CLI (with :ref:`cli`)
  - The job log file is also stored and available on the S3 bucket used by Cloud Deploy, with this path: ``/log/job/{job-id}.txt``
+ - There are also some job logs available locally on Cloud Deploy, at ``/var/log/ghost/{job-id}.txt``

 Keep in mind that you must follow our :ref:`bestpratices` to avoid unsuccessful deployments.